origamitower/purr/design/idea/0002-pattern-matching.md

 ## Patterns and pattern matching

-In Origami, data is either a single thing (a scalar), or an aggregation of things (a record).
+In Purr, data is either a single thing (a scalar), or an aggregation of things (a record).
 It's easy to set expectations for scalar values.
 For example:

 ```
 if n == 0 then ...